An interesting book by Hornell Hart

 Gardner Murphy's research

+Gardner Murphy claimed to consider as not necessary the hypothesis of the psychic's mind wandering among billions of minds, in search of the one in possession of the required information, because in telepathy it is not the space that is relevant, but the topic of the requested information.
+With a current analogy, we could say that telepathy would behave like a search engine on the Internet: among the billions of available sites, each one having several pages with a vast amount of information, the search engine quickly finds those containing the wanted information.
+This information, however, must already be present, on one site or another.
 After taking his degree at Yale in 1916, Gardner Murphy specialized in psychology at Harvard and Columbia University.
 He was president of both the ASPR (1944) and the SPR (1949).
 He studied the American medium Leonora Piper, with whom he carried out long distance telepathy experiments.
 In 1925 he committed, along with Harvard psychologist William McDougall, to obtain that parapsychology would be recognized as a scientific discipline, while admitting the difficulties of performing experiments that were acceptable according to the scientific method.
 He taught psychology at Columbia University, Harvard and New York City College.
 He wrote several texts on personality psychology and on the potentials of human mind.
 In 1961 he published Challenge of Psychical Research, which shows the results of his investigations on clairvoyance, precognition, telepathy and psychokinesis.
-To Murphy, the faculty to select the material relevant to the required information is well developed in high-level mediums.
-As a roof of this, he also mentions the ability of psychometric sensitives to get information related to the history of a given object (object reading).
+According to Murphy, the faculty to select the material relevant to the required information is well developed in high-level mediums.
+As proof of this, he also mentions the ability of psychometric sensitives to get information related to the history of a given object (object reading).

 Already in 1945 Murphy noted how paranormal phenomenology has been part of human experience for thousands of years, in the most diverse cultures, and that various forms of communicating entities manifested themselves both to people in a state of trance and to people under the influence of psychoactive substances.
 Often it was the cultural expectation of the sensitive subject or other people to determine the identification of a communicating entity.
 Thus phenomena such as telepathy, clairvoyance, precognition or psychokinesis could be ascribed to the action of forces operating beyond the consciousness and will of human beings involved in the process, but not for this reason they can be considered as proofs of survival.
 In fact, it was above all the culture of the nineteenth and early twentieth century that asked the mediums for messages coming from the dead: the socially recognized task of the medium was to provide the proof of survival.
-In short, the antispiritualist hypothesis (thus contrary to survival) attributes the communications received to the dramatizing tendency of an unconscious mind (in particular the medium's dissociated mind), which responds to suggestions coming from the sociocultural milieu in which the medium operates and from conscious or unconscious expectations of the sitters.
+In short, the antispiritualist hypothesis (thus contrary to survival) attributes the communications received to the dramatizing tendency of an unconscious mind (in particular the medium's dissociated mind), which responds to suggestions coming from the sociocultural milieu in which the medium operates and the conscious or unconscious expectations of the sitters.
+Also Joseph B. Rhine (1895-1980), in 1949 and in 1957 supported the super-psi hypothesis: his wife Louisa (1891-1983) had worked for 35 years on the issue of survival, without being able to reach a definitive solution that could be considered scientifically valid.
+It seems obvious to me that all the hypotheses based on super-psi are influenced by tunings of the psyche that impose a priori the exclusion of the possibility of the existence of spirits: they in fact force beyond any reasonable limits the medium's telepathic abilities, without offering any plausible explanation on the origin of the faculties through which the medium's unconscious mind could become aware of events not yet occurred

 Other positions examined by Hart

-Hart continues his examination of the critical positions on whether the communicating entities are actually the spirits of the dead, reporting the opinions of Henry H. Price (1899-1984, not to be confused with the better known Harry Price) and Frederik van Eeden about the unconscious dramatization made by mediums on the information telepathically received.
+Hart continues his examination of the critical positions on whether the communicating entities are actually the spirits of the dead, reporting the opinions of Henry H. Price (1899-1984, not to be confused with the better known Harry Price) and Frederik van Eeden, about the unconscious dramatization made by mediums on the information telepathically received.
 But, as we have seen, the scholars convinced of survival – or at least of the existence of spirits as autonomous intelligences – have always pointed out how telepathy between medium and sitters is not sufficient to explain the most convincing communications obtained: and indeed super-psi goes well beyond ordinary telepathy, and yet fails to explain through which means the process of acquiring information occurs.
 In 1947 Drayton Thomas objected that, wanting to support the super-psi theory, one should postulate a sort of universal recording, an accumulated memory of mankind within which the medium's mind would be able to search and find the wanted information.
 According to him these hypotheses are so little evident and so little verifiable that it is more reasonable to accept what has been repeatedly stated by the entities themselves, that is: the messages are transmitted by disembodied entities that participate in the séance for this purpose.

 Telesthesia

 In 1938 the English mathematician and physicist George N. Tyrrell (1879-1952) coined the term telesthesia to indicate what today is called super-psi: «The faculty of telesthesia... seems to consist of a wide range of extrasensory powers of extraordinary universality and extent, which the medium evidently has».
 Te term telesthesia had been already used in 1911 by a communicating entity (through the medium Mrs. Willett) which identified itself as Gurney: «Oh – the entity said – telesthesia is an indisputable truth: it is the power to acquire knowledge directly, without the intervention of disincarnate minds».
-It is interesting to note how Tyrrell attributes to two different orientations of the mind, and therefore to two distinct psychic tunings, the statistical study and the qualitative investigation of paranormal phenomena.
+It is interesting to note how Tyrrell attributes to two different orientations of the mind, and therefore to two distinct tunings of the psyche, the statistical study and the qualitative investigation of paranormal phenomena.
 We could extend this mental dichotomy also to the supporters of survival and their opponents: none of the two sides can present irrefutable evidence of what they affirm.

 Apparitions and visions at death time

-In Hart's book mant cases of apparitions reported in the literature are also mentioned: apparitions of the dead, of the dying, but also of the living.
-The well-known cases are highlighted of those who, on the verge of death, recognize – among the entities they can see – those whose death was not known to them, although in any case were actually dead.
+In Hart's book many cases of apparitions reported in the literature are also mentioned: apparitions of the dead, of the dying, but also of the living.
+The known cases are highlighted of those who, on the verge of death, recognize – among the entities they can see – those whose death was not known to them, although in any case were actually dead.
 Many of these cases seem, at first glance, an evident proof of survival.
-However, even in this case some scholars questioned the probative value of the apparitions: among them Donald West, a British criminologist born in 1924, active researcher and critic investigator of paranormal phenomena, president of the SPR from 1963 to 1965 and author of Psychical Research Today, published in 1954.
+However, even in this case some scholars questioned the probative value of the apparitions: among them Donald West, a British criminologist born in 1924, active researcher and critic investigator of paranormal phenomena, president of the SPR from 1963 to 1965 and author of the book Psychical Research Today, published in 1954.
 West, whose research work was always aimed at verifying and not uncritically accepting, as far as possible, the phenomena reported as paranormal, argued that the cases considered most probative were also the most remote and less verifiable, while the most recent and verifiable almost always appeared increasingly weak as for their probative value.
 However, even West admitted the existence of non-ordinary psychic faculties, operating at an unconscious level.

 Saltmarsh, in his 1931 article entitled «Is Proof of Survival Possible?» stated that death visions do not always refer to entities of deceased people, but sometimes living people are also perceived.
 Edmund Gurney, in his fundamental Phantasms of the Living (published in 1886 and written in collaboration with Myers and Podmore), proposed the theory that apparitions were nothing but hallucinations created by the subconscious mind of the person who sees them, on the basis of a suggestion – similar to those received by hypnotized subjects – transmitted telepathically by the visualized entity.
 Louisa Rhine, however, maintained that the hypothesis that the apparitions were due to a telepathic process induced by the dead on the living was not convincing, on the basis of the fact that in the case of visual or auditory hallucinations concerning a living person (agent), the latter in several cases had no conscious intention to appear.
 So, according to her, it is the percipient's intent to prevail, not the agent's will.

-the final scheme and Hart's conclusion
+The final scheme and Hart's conclusion

 Proofs of survival provided by mediumistic communications: